DanielPenaliggon/Example-Python-Projects/README.md

 # Python-Code
-Repository for previous coding projects written in Python
+Repository for previous coding projects written in Python.